Tuning Higher Order Structure in Colloidal Fluids

+We determine the dipolar contribution to the interaction potential between the particles by evaluating Eqs.~\ref{eqGamma} and ~\ref{eqDipoleMoment} with the particle diameter $\sigma$, the solvent dielectric constant $\epsilon_m=5.6$~\cite{leunissenThesis} and the measured value of the local electric field $\mathbf{E}$.
+We emphasize that the resulting values of $\gamma_\mathrm{exp}$ have no fit parameters and are purely dependent on the material properties of the system.
+See Sec.~\ref{sectionDiscussion} for further discussion as to the importance of the absence of fit parameters.

-In order to construct the electric cell to hold the colloidal suspension, two indium tin oxide glass slides were separated with spacer silica particles of approximately 60 $\mu$m in diameter to create a transparent, electrically conductive cell.
-The electrodes were connected to a signal generator that supplies alternating currents across the electrical cell.
+In order to construct the sample cell to hold the colloidal suspension, two indium tin oxide glass slides were separated with spacer silica particles of approximately 60 $\mu$m in diameter.
+This created a transparent sample cell with electrodes top and bottom.
+The electrodes were connected to a signal generator to provide an AC electric field across the cell.